 With companies like Uber and Lyft entering cities across the world, there might not be as much of a need for parking as there is today.
-In Sidewalk Labs’ vision for Quayside, the Eastern waterfront it plans to develop in Toronto, the company outlines a stacked parking lot that might transition into other things once autonomous or shared vehicles reduce the need for parking garages.
-This includes green spaces and shopping centers.
+In Sidewalk Labs‘ initial vision for the now-shuttered Quayside, the Eastern waterfront it planned to develop in Toronto, the company outlined a stacked parking lot that might transition into other things once autonomous or shared vehicles reduce the need for parking garages.
+This included green spaces and shopping centers.

 A wide range of IoT solutions can be implemented in cities to improve energy efficiency.

 Smart street lighting can reduce energy consumption by staying dim when no cars or people are around, then lighting up as sensors detect someone is coming.
 Chicago has created a program that will replace 270,000 lights with LED lighting equipped with intelligent controls by 2021, saving the city an estimated $10M a year in energy costs.
 Worldwide, an expected 73M connected street lights are to be deployed by 2026, according to Navigant Research.

 Chicago’s city-wide lighting initiative.